lykos273998/qml-hep/README.md

 `python3 whole.py`

 The script outputs confusion matrices for all model tested and a final dump of the auc values and training time.

-On the terminal it writes in real time auc scores of the model tested if PROBA parameter is set to True and time required to train and test the models.
+On the terminal it writes the time required to train and test the models and auc scores of the model tested if PROBA parameter is set to True.

+## Keynote

+Keynote presentation can be found in `keynote_aqm.pdf`, unfortunately in Italian.